Erie Dog Bite Injury Lawyer

 Two Dog Bite Rules: Strict Liability and Negligence

 Pennsylvania has a limited version of the “strict liability” dog bite law you’ll find in many other states.
 Strict liability means the dog’s owner will have to pay for the victim’s damages regardless of whether the owner was negligent in controlling the animal.
-In Pennsylvania, this rule holds true – but only for the victim’s medical bills.
+In Erie, Pennsylvania, this rule holds true – but only for the victim’s medical bills.
 The owner will not bear strict liability for the victim’s lost wages, physical pain, emotional suffering, or property damage losses.
 To seek compensation for all losses, a victim will have to prove the dog owner’s negligence.

 The way to pursue full damage recovery for a dog attack is through a negligence-based claim against the owner.
 Suing the animal’s owner for negligence involves proving that he or she was unreasonably careless in the keeping or controlling of the pet.
 What is “unreasonable” depends on what a reasonable and prudent dog owner would have done in the same situation.
 If a pet owner knew of his or her dog’s tendencies for viciousness, for example, the owner would have to take steps to prevent an attack, such as put up a fence.
 Failure to do so, resulting in an attack, would likely be enough to prove the owner’s negligence.